pragnasaiJakka/interactive-rating-component/README.md

-# Frontend Mentor - Interactive rating component solution
+ Interactive rating component solution

-This is a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [Interactive rating component challenge] Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents